 - Other topics available upon request

-The Phoenix Center is a pre-approved provider of CE Hours for National Board of Certified Counselors (NBCC), and the Pennsylvania boards of Social Work, Marriage & Family Therapy, Professional Counseling, Psychology, and Education.
-Any in-services trainings by Phoenix Center staff can provide these CEUs plus training hours towards certifications in experiential therapy and psychodrama.
+The Phoenix Center is a pre-approved provider of CE Hours for National Board of Certified Counselors (NBCC), American Psychological Association (APA), and the Pennsylvania boards of Social Work, Marriage & Family Therapy, Professional Counseling, and Psychology.
+Any in-services trainings by Phoenix Center staff can provide these CEs plus training hours towards certifications in experiential therapy and psychodrama.

 Scott’s typical fee for in-house trainings is $475/hour or $2250/day (including CEUs) though sliding scales are often offered to non-profits and agencies serving marginalized/oppressed communities.
 Prices will differ depending on travel time/cost.